NBlanks525/NB-Project1/README.md

 - Update the config file to include...
 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
+- Which file is the playbook?
 Where do you copy it?_
    /etc/ansible/files/filebeat-config.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- Which file do you update to make Ansible run the playbook on a specific machine?
    /etc/ansible/host file
  How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?
 168.62.216.232:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ ansible-playbook (name of the playbook file)
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ ansible-playbook